Scientific Name

 Description

 The cyathia are held atop short stalks that emerge between the tubercles.
 Each cyathium consists of a cup with five lobes around the outside and tiny flowers in the middle.
-They appear in fall or spring.
-The small, round seed capsules that follow are purplish-red.
+They appear in the fall or the spring.
+The small, round seed capsules that follow are purplish-red in color.

 Links